Best Practices for Craft, Media and Visual Artists in Alberta

 Where did the idea of Best Practices for Artists come from?

-Working for CARFAC Saskatchewan, Patrick Close adapted and interpreted NAVA Best Practices for the Saskatchewan and Canadian visual arts sector.
-According to Patrick Close, best practices can: define expectations for behaviour and interaction; strengthen community; create a pathway for growth and development; can provide a “how-to-do-it-right” guide; provide a context for voluntary sector bargaining; and lead the way to regulation and enforcement.
+CARFAC Saskatchewan adapted and interpreted NAVA Best Practices for the Saskatchewan and Canadian visual arts sector.
+According to Patrick Close (a member of the Best Practices / Industry Standards team at CARFAC Saskatchewan), best practices can: define expectations for behaviour and interaction; strengthen community; create a pathway for growth and development; can provide a “how-to-do-it-right” guide; provide a context for voluntary sector bargaining; and lead the way to regulation and enforcement.
 Best Practices: cannot enforce standards; cannot provide collective bargaining and are voluntary, not mandatory.

 In Canada, Best Practices policies have been developed by CARFAC National, RAAV, CARFAC Saskatchewan, CARFAC Maritimes and CARFAC Ontario.
 Examples of Best Practices at work include the CARFAC – RAAV Minimum Copyright and Professional Fee Schedule and the advisory notes that are developed by CARFAC National and Affiliates.
 CARFAC Alberta’s Best Practices documents apply to craft, media and visual artists—see linked document above.